St Levan's Church, St Levan

 St Levan Church, St Levan is a parish church in the Church of England located in St Levan, Cornwall, United Kingdom.
 Until 1864 the church was a chapelry of the Royal Peculiar of the Deanery of St Buryan.
 It is now part of the united benefice of St Buryan and St Sennen.

 History

 The church of St Levan is medieval.
 It was heavily rebuilt in the twelfth century and extended in the fifteenth century.
 In 1874 it was restored by J. D. Sedding to a more medieval appearance.

-St Levan (properly Selevan, a Celtic form of Solomon) according to the Life of St Kybi was a Cornishman and the father of Kybi.
+According to the Life of St Kybi, St Levan (properly Selevan, a Celtic form of Solomon) was a Cornishman and the father of Kybi.
 In the department of Morbihan are four places probably connected to the same saint, who probably lived in the 6th or 7th century.
 On the cliff at St Levan is St Levan's Well and below it the probable remains of his chapel, which were described by William Borlase in his Antiquities.
-For more information on the saint see Salomon of Cornwall.

 William Alsa, a local priest, was hanged for taking part in the 1549 Prayer Book Rebellion.